+[Dennis thinks this paragraph is unnecessary as you’ve already made this point.]
 Plants can also exhibit compensatory behavior in which morphological or transcriptional responses in constant local conditions are altered when conditions in the isolated root system are changed (7, 9, 17).
 But how do such compensatory responses represent a change in strategy tailored to a new environment?
 In particular, we were interested in changes in the plant’s strategy when confronted with an environment that challenged the logic of the growth-in-deprivation response.
 Thus, we compared root growth in both similar and disparate nitrate conditions in homogeneous and heterogeneous environments.

-Indeed, the plant completely reversed its growth strategy in the heterogeneous environment, with lateral root growth increased in the nitrogen-rich compartment compared to roots in a nitrogen-rich homogenous environment (2.290.21 cm vs. 1.070.15 cm, p-val=0.0002) (Fig. 1B).
+Theplant completely reversed its growth strategy in the heterogeneous environment, with lateral root growth increased in the nitrogen-rich compartment compared to roots in a nitrogen-rich homogenous environment (2.290.21 cm vs. 1.070.15 cm, p-val=0.0002) (Fig. 1B).
+[Sandrine, will everyone know the difference between lateral root growth and lateral root length?]
 Conversely, roots in the nitrogen-deprived half of the heterogeneous environment decreased growth compared to the nitrogen-deprived homogenous environment (1.010.15 cm vs. 1.450.13 cm, p-val=0.02) (Fig. 1B).
-Overall, lateral root length in nitrogen-rich media in the heterogeneous environment (Sp.NO3) resembled root architecture in a nitrogen-deprived media in a homogeneous environment (C.KCl), and, similarly, roots in the nitrogen-deprived heterogeneous environment (Sp.KCl) resembled roots in the nitrogen-rich homogeneous environment (C.NO3).
+Overall, lateral root length in nitrogen-rich media in the heterogeneous environment (Sp.NO3) resembled root architecture in a nitrogen-deprived media in a homogeneous environment (C.KCl), and, similarly, roots [Sandrine, do you mean root length?
+If not, what about the roots?
+Physical appearance?] in the nitrogen-deprived heterogeneous environment (Sp.KCl) resembled roots in the nitrogen-rich homogeneous environment (C.NO3).
 The similarities of the disparate conditions extended to most metrics of lateral root architecture, as they showed highly similar trends in lateral root emergence and elongation in different regions of the root (SOM Text-1).
 There were no significant differences in primary root length in any of the conditions, showing that plasticity largely targeted lateral roots (SOM Fig. S1A).

 Thus, the plant reverses its growth-in-deprivation strategy to instead forage in the nitrogen rich half of its environment and retard lateral root growth in the nitrogen deprived environment in what would appear to be logical overall strategy to optimize nutrient uptake in different environments.
-Within the nitrogen acquisition strategy, the plant maintained a constant root-shoot ratio in environments where nitrogen could be harvested, as the total LR length in the Sp.NO3 compartment was virtually the same as the total LR length in both compartments of the C.NO3 roots (2.290.21 cm vs. 2.140.32 cm; Fig. 1B).
+Within the nitrogen acquisition strategy, the plant maintained a constant root-shoot ratio [Sandrine: what was that ratio and was there no variance?] in environments where nitrogen could be harvested, as the total LR length in the Sp.NO3 compartment was virtually the same as the total LR length in both compartments of the C.NO3 roots (2.290.21 cm vs. 2.140.32 cm; Fig. 1B).
 This demonstrates how the plant balances overall nitrogen needs with the most effective strategy to acquire this growth-limiting nutrient.

 To understand the molecular basis of this complex behavior, we undertook a transcriptomic approach.
 RNA from C.NO3, Sp.NO3, Sp.KCl and C.KCl roots was extracted at 2 hrs, 8 hrs and 2 days after the beginning of the treatment in an effort to sample early responses and the dynamics of regulatory change (SOM Text-2).
-An ANOVA first identified genes for which expression was affected by the interaction between NO3- presence and imbalance of nitrogen environmental conditions for all pooled time points, allowing dominant patterns to emerge but also permitting some dynamic patterns over time (“interaction set,” 123 genes; q-val<0.2 and p-val< 0.001; Table S1).
+ANOVA first identified genes for which expression was affected by the interaction between NO3- presence and imbalance of nitrogen environmental conditions for all pooled time points, allowing dominant patterns to emerge but also permitting some dynamic patterns over time (“interaction set,” 123 genes; q-val<0.2 and p-val< 0.001; Table S1).